Ready to let fly with their seeds, milkweeds are on the FM Heartland Trail

 Since 2013, the Mid West Michigan Trail Authority has also been essential in helping the FFMHT by distributing grant money from a Meijer Foundation program for Trail Maintenance.

 Donations to the FFMHT are essential for the operation of the FMHT.
 All donations are tax deductible, since we are a 501 (c) (3) organization.
-Donors can have their names listed on this website for donations of $100 or more.
+Donors can have their names listed on this website for donations given in addition to your membership.
 Donor names are also included in our special edition fall newsletter.

 The Fred Meijer Heartland Trail is maintained by volunteers who do most of the trimming, repairing and mowing required along the Trail.
 The Friends of the Fred Meijer Heartland Trail has a Board of Directors who are also volunteers and new Board Members are needed.
 The Trail operations need new, dedicated people who are willing to work to continue this tradition of excellence.

-FFMHT Meetings are the 4th Tuesday of each month in Stanton, at 7:00 p.m.
+FFMHT Meetings are the 4th Tuesday of each month in Stanton, at 6:00 p.m.
+NEW TIME!!)
 See the CONTACT US

 page for more details.

-Trail snowmobile barriers are up for the season - many thanks to the volunteers who helped with this big project!
+Trail snowmobile barriers are DOWN for the season - many thanks to the volunteers who helped with this big project!
 These barriers help to protect the Trail surface from damage by the metal studs on the snowmobile tracks.
-Anyone can still use the Trail to walk, snowshoe, ski or bicycle.
-Access is at the ends of the poles, near the bollards.
-Enjoy the Trail !
+Thanks for your patience.